JeongMinIsBest/JeongMinIsBest/README.md

 ![header](https://capsule-render.vercel.app/api?type=waving&color=588beb&text=JEONGMIN&height=200&fontSize=90&fontColor=ffffff)

 <p align="center">
-  <samp> Hi, this is JeongMin Lim, who is interested in NLP and dreaming of becoming a NLP researcher. 🙋‍♀️ I'm studying LLM now and looking forward to making a software based on Artificial Intelligence. 🤖 Sometimes I lead my projects and have lots of passion to do everything that I want. 🎇 Making your imagination a reality, Stay tuned! ⭐
+  <samp> Hi, this is JeongMin Lim, who is interested in NLP and dreaming of becoming a NLP researcher. 🙋‍♀️ I'm studying Data Science and NLP now in the Artificial Intelligence field. 🤖 Sometimes I lead my projects and have lots of passion to do everything that I want. 🎇 Making your imagination a reality, Stay tuned! ⭐
   </samp>
 <br/>
 <br/>